chinapedia/wikipedia.abstract.en/Page/Kayak.md

-GreatFallsKayaker2.jpg at Great Falls, Virginia, United States|alt=Man wearing helmet sitting in fiberglass boat, paddling through frothy water]]
+at Great Falls, Virginia, United States|alt=Man wearing helmet sitting in fiberglass boat, paddling through frothy water]]

 A KAYAK is a small, narrow watercraft which is typically propelled by means of a double-bladed paddle.
 The word kayak originates from the Greenlandic word _qajaq_ ().

 The traditional kayak has a covered deck and one or more cockpits, each seating one paddler.
 The cockpit is sometimes covered by a spray deck that prevents the entry of water from waves or spray, differentiating the craft from a canoe.
 The spray deck makes it possible for suitably skilled kayakers to roll the kayak: that is, to capsize and right it without it filling with water or ejecting the paddler.

-Greenland_kayak_seal_hunter_2006.jpg seal hunter in a kayak, armed with a harpoon|alt=Man sitting with legs covered in boat that tapers to a point at each end holding long, pointed, wooden pole]] Kayak-interior-Smithsonian-NMAI.jpg] Some modern boats vary considerably from a traditional design but still claim the title "kayak", for instance in eliminating the cockpit by seating the paddler on top of the boat ("sit-on-top" kayaks); having inflated air chambers surrounding the boat; replacing the single hull by twin hulls, and replacing paddles with other human-powered propulsion methods, such as foot-powered rotational propellers and "flippers".
+seal hunter in a kayak, armed with a harpoon|alt=Man sitting with legs covered in boat that tapers to a point at each end holding long, pointed, wooden pole]] ] Some modern boats vary considerably from a traditional design but still claim the title "kayak", for instance in eliminating the cockpit by seating the paddler on top of the boat ("sit-on-top" kayaks); having inflated air chambers surrounding the boat; replacing the single hull by twin hulls, and replacing paddles with other human-powered propulsion methods, such as foot-powered rotational propellers and "flippers".
 Kayaks are also being sailed, as well as propelled by means of small electric motors, and even by outboard gas engines.

-Kayaks are often used to get closer to marine animals, such as sea otters|thumb|alt=Photo of person sitting in boat holding paddle with otters swimming in foreground.
-Boat is approximately 12 feet long and only slightly wider than paddler.
-The kayak was first used by the indigenous Aleut, Inuit, Yupik and possibly Ainu[1] hunters in subarctic regions of the world.
-Upsala_Kayak_Experience.JPG in Los Glaciares National Park]]
+The kayak was first used by the indigenous Aleut, Inuit, Yupik and possibly Ainu[1] hunters in subarctic regions of the world. in Los Glaciares National Park]]

 History

-Edward_S._Curtis_Collection_People_035.jpg, Alaska, photographed by Edward S. Curtis, 1930|alt=Photo of two males wearing fur sitting in well of large kayak]] Kayaks (Inuktitut: _qajaq_ (ᖃᔭᖅ ), Yup'ik: _qayaq_ (from _qai-_ "surface; top"),[2] Aleut: _Iqyax_) were originally developed by the Inuit, Yup'ik, and Aleut.
+, Alaska, photographed by Edward S. Curtis, 1930|alt=Photo of two males wearing fur sitting in well of large kayak]] Kayaks (Inuktitut: _qajaq_ (ᖃᔭᖅ ), Yup'ik: _qayaq_ (from _qai-_ "surface; top"),[2] Aleut: _Iqyax_) were originally developed by the Inuit, Yup'ik, and Aleut.
 They used the boats to hunt on inland lakes, rivers and coastal waters of the Arctic Ocean, North Atlantic, Bering Sea and North Pacific oceans.
 These first kayaks were constructed from stitched seal or other animal skins stretched over a wood or whalebone-skeleton frame.
 (Western Alaskan Natives used wood whereas the eastern Inuit used whalebone due to the treeless landscape).
 Kayaks are believed to be at least 4,000 years old.
 The oldest existing kayaks are exhibited in the North America department of the State Museum of Ethnology in Munich, with the oldest dating from 1577.[3]

 Native people made many types of boats for different purposes.
 The Aleut baidarka was made in double or triple cockpit designs, for hunting and transporting passengers or goods.
 An umiak is a large open sea canoe, ranging from , made with seal skins and wood.
 It is considered a kayak although it was originally paddled with single-bladed paddles, and typically had more than one paddler.